superluminar-io/terraform-workshop/4-parameterization/README.md

   ```
 5. Here we go!
 The new feature works on staging.

 With input variables, we can make modules configurable for different scenarios.
 In this case, we only want to deploy a new feature to the staging environment, but not to production.
-In practice, it's a common requirement to configure environments differently.
+In practice, it’s a common requirement to configure environments differently.
 For example, we want to configure provisioned capacities (like CPU or memory allocation), a global CDN or custom domains with SSL certificates.

 ## Final words